JJ-Articles/sec-notes/notes/cors.md

 ## What happens when you navigate to a web page?

 There are a lot of different ways to answer this question.
 What we need is an answer that will help us understand CORS.
-Here's a quick and dirty explanation that will help us later.
+Here's a simplified explanation that will help us later.

 When you navigate to a web page, your browser sends a message to a server.
 The server receives the message and sends a message back.
 Often, the message from the server contains an HTML document.
 After receiving the HTML document, your browser then sends several other messages, asking for things like CSS files, images, etc. and in the process builds and displays the new page.

-Quick and dirty indeed, but good enough for our purposes.
+Simplified indeed, but good enough for our purposes.
+Now let's talk about those messages in more detail.

+## HTTP Requests

-Let's talk about those messages.
-The message that your browser sends is called an HTTP GET request.
+The message that your browser sends is called an **HTTP GET request**.
 Let's break that down.

-HTTP is a protocol that specifies how a client and a server can go about exchanging certain kinds of information.
+**HTTP** is a protocol that specifies how a client and a server can go about exchanging certain kinds of information.
 The HTTP protocol deals with HTML documents, images, and a few other things.
-Other protocols deal with still more types of information.
+Other protocols deal with other types of information.
 For example, mailto and FTP deal with email and files, respectively.

-Let's skip to the "request" part of "HTTP GET request" for a minute.
+Let's skip to the **request** part of "HTTP GET request" for a minute.
 There are two types of HTTP messages: requests and responses.
 Both message types include three parts - a starting line, some headers, and an optional body.
-In a request, the starting line tells the server what the client would like to do.
-Maybe the client wants an HTML document.
-Maybe it wants to send the server information from a form you filled out.
-The request headers contain more detailed information about exactly what the client wants.
-Maybe the client wants an image that's only available from a second server located somewhere else.
-Maybe it wants a document that is available only to a client with proper credentials.
+In a request, the **starting line** very briefly tells the server what the client would like to do.
+The request **headers** contain more detailed information about exactly what the client wants.
+For example, the client might want a document that's available only if the client has proper credentials.
 The request headers are where the client supplies that sort of information.
-The request body is often empty, but in the case where your client is sending a server information from a form, the message body is where the server will find that information.
+The request **body** is often empty, but in the case where your client sends a server information from a form, the message body is where the server will find that information.

-Now let's return to the "GET" portion of "HTTP GET request."
-HTTP specifies a set of operations that clients can perform.
+Now let's return to the **GET** portion of "HTTP GET request."
+HTTP defines several request methods.
 GET and POST are two of the most common.
 When you navigate to a web page, your browser sends a GET request to a server.
 When you submit a form, your browser sends a POST request to a server.
+The other two types of request that you're likely to run into are UPDATE and DELETE.
+Together these four request methods allow a client to create, read, update, and delete resources, as long as the server accepts those requests.

-Here's an example of a GET request to "example.com" using Google Chrome on Windows:
+Here's what the GET request to "example.com" looks like when I type the URL into my address bar in Google Chrome on Windows:

 ```HTTP
 GET / HTTP/1.1